Pricing is one of the fastest levers a business can pull to affect revenue—but only when it’s set deliberately, not by default.

 Outcome

-Canva took the slow and steady approach3, letting customers discover and try them out before ever asking for money.
+Canva took a slow-and-steady approach, letting customers discover and try them out before ever asking for money.

 If someone didn’t need that, they could simply keep their free version.

-Another few years later, they added a third-tier value package for companies for a very small amount more, making the incentive to purchase the package rather than 5 individual Pro accounts.
+A few years later, they added a third-tier value package for companies for a very small amount more, making it more attractive to purchase the package than 5 individual Pro accounts.

 At present, Canva has over half a million team subscriptions.
 Some are from large corporations, such as Zoom and Marriott.